So, with a little practice, you can gain the experience and knowledge to know, what engine noises mean.

-- Low ring tension
+- Low ring tension.

-- Broken or worn piston rings
+- Broken or worn piston rings.

-- Worn cylinder walls
+- Worn cylinder walls.

 To troubleshoot each cylinder, remove the spark plugs and add a tablespoon of engine oil to each cylinder.
-Then, crank the engine for several revolutions to work the oil down past the rings.
+Then, crank the engine for several revolutions, to work the oil down past the rings.

-Piston Slap Noises
+Piston Slap Engine Noises

-A hollow, muffled, almost bell-like sound is usually piston slap.
+A hollow, muffled, almost bell-like sound, is usually piston slap.
 Caused by a piston rocking back and forth in its cylinder.

-Continuous piston slap means the engine needs service; however, if you only notice this sound when the engine is cold, it is likely not serious.
+Continuous piston slap means, the engine needs service.
+However, if you only notice this sound when the engine is cold, it is likely not serious.

-A continuous piston slap sound is usually caused by:
+A continuous piston slap sound, is usually caused by:

-- Worn pistons
+- Worn pistons.

-- Excessive piston-to-wall clearance
+- Excessive, piston-to-wall clearance.

-- Misaligned connecting rods
+- Misaligned connecting rods.

-- Worn cylinder walls
+- Worn cylinder walls.

-- Inadequate oil
+- Inadequate oil.

 Bearing Noises ( Rod Knock )

-A heavy, yet dull metallic knock is typically bearing knock.
+A heavy, yet dull metallic knock, is typically bearing knock.

-- A regular, rumble-like knock is often from worn main bearings.
+- A regular, rumble-like knock, is often from worn main bearings.

-- A sharp, irregular knock can be from worn thrust bearings.
+- A sharp, irregular knock, can be from worn thrust bearings.

-There are multiple places in the engine where bearings are used.
-As a result, there are several items under the hood that can make this kind of sound:
+Noise may also come from, other bearings.
+Consequently, there are several items under the hood that can make this kind of sound:

-- Water pump
+- Water pump.

-- Air conditioner clutch bearing
+- Air conditioner clutch bearing.

-- Fan belt idler pulleys or belt tensioner
+- Fan belt idler pulleys or belt tensioner.

-- Alternator and the power steering pump
+- Alternator and the power steering pump.

-So, These are all possible sources for sounds indicating future bearing failure.
+So, these are all possible sources for sounds, indicating future bearing failure.

 When diagnosing engine noises, don’t forget basic techniques like:

-- Running it with the drive belts removed
+- Running it, with the drive belts removed.

-- Dropping the transmission into Drive
+- Dropping the transmission into drive.

-- Checking for broken accessory mounts
+- Checking for broken, accessory mounts.

-Finally, It’s always a better idea to spend more time diagnosing and less time fixing.
+Finally, it’s always a better idea, to spend more time diagnosing and less time fixing.